VictoriaBC/gallivantdesign/README.md

 ### Login page
   - A username or email and password of an existing account are required to sign in.
   - Login credentials.
-Username: joshua-1 Password: YadiYada2956
+Username: joshua Password: YadiYada2956

 ### Profile page
   - For authenticated users.
 It provides a view of purchased products, download (not fully developed due to time limit on the project, should originally be able to download purchased product).